exoescape/splinter_2022/README.md

 ## Registration

-The online registration is now closed, but you can still drop in the session if you want.
+The abstract submission for talks is now **closed**, but you can still [register](https://forms.gle/DjKvoFWkuh4tBTsh6) or just drop in the session.

 ## Preliminary agenda